BrandonLeho/Machine-Learning-Chess-Bot/README.md

 Preprocess process:

-Filtered out any games that finished due to time loss and only save games that are ELO ranked 1500+
+Filters out any games that are below ELO rank 15000